tvanhuu/screenshot_detect_plugin_flutter/README.md

 IOS

+- Required IOS > 14
-- Add NSPhotoLibraryUsageDescription to Info.plit
+- Add NSPhotoLibraryUsageDescription to Info.plits

 ```plist
     <key>NSPhotoLibraryUsageDescription</key>
     <string>This app requires access to the photo library.</string>
 ```

-You can to check and request permission `checkPermission` work to android, ios coming soon bro.
+You can to check and request permission `checkPermission`.

 ```dart
     Future<void> _checkPermission() async {